2 girls hurt, 1 of them critical, after Lake Wylie watercraft crash

 Two girls were hurt after the personal watercraft they were riding on Lake Wylie late Monday slammed into a retaining wall, officials said.

-Both juvenile girls were rescued from the water in the boating incident, said Lt.
+Both victims had serious injuries, said said Lt.
 Shean Coates of the S.C.
 Department of Natural Resources.
+One of the two had injuries that are considered critical and remains in intensive care, Coates said.

+Both juvenile girls were rescued from the water in the boating incident, Coates said.
+The names and ages of the girls were not available.
+Both were transported to Carolinas Medical Center in Charlotte for medical treatment, Coates said.

 The incident happened around 6:15 p.m. in the Big Allison Creek inlet, near the Allison Creek boat landing on the western side of the lake, Coates said.